TritonSE/SDCTA-Data-Visualization-Website/README.md

 $ npm install
 $ npm start
 ```
 Note: You will need a .env file that defines DATABASE_URL.
+Please see the backend README at server/README.md for further details on the .env file and connecting to and accessing the Mongo database.